dashygo097/Vopts/README.md

 - sbt version in this project: 1.10.11 (see project/build.properties)
 - see chisel/scala version in build.sbt
-- For FIR, scipy is used.
+- For FIR/IIR, scipy is used.

 For autotest: